One of the most Googled queries for D&D players is “How to be a good DM” and we can understand why.

 Running a game of Dungeons and Dragons is a big responsibility.
 You’re in charge of the game.
 You have to handle not only the rules, but also the story.
 You play multiple characters, act out encounters, create the world, and make sure everything works correctly.
 All of this needs to be done on top of the ultimate goal of making sure everyone has fun.

-You’re a Dungeon Master and you’ve got a lot to do.
 So how do you go from just running the game to being good at running the game?
-Here’s our tips on how to be a good DM.
+How do you become a good DM?

 A good DM knows the rules well enough to manage the game.
 More importantly, a great DM knows when to throw some of those rules out.
 Rules are not always fun, but luckily you get to decide when to apply them.
 You’re trying to create an enjoyable experience and the rules are there to help you do that.
 Bending rules is okay so long as you’re fair.
 Don’t take away the challenge, but don’t put your players against insurmountable odds.
 Maintain your game state and help your friends feel like heroes.